Support a community of students seeking the True, the Good and the Beautiful

 When you make a gift today, you can help to:

-- Provide honoraria for dynamic guest lecturers
+• Provide honoraria for sought-after guest speakers

 Make a Gift to the Honors College Today!